Rick Benjamin’s

 The Paragon Ragtime Orchestra’s performances are the product of serious historical research aimed at authentically recreating American orchestras of the late 19th and early 20th centuries.
 At core of this work is the discovery and preservation of original orchestra sheet music from that period – the “orchestrations.”
 An orchestration is the vital blueprint through which composers and arrangers notate the sounds they want performers to play in order to create the music.

-For over thirty years Paragon’s founder,
+For nearly forty years Paragon’s founder,

 Rick Benjamin, has searched far and wide for historic American orchestra scores…